 The broad aims of my research are as follows:

-- To undertake sociological and interdisciplinary research on intoxication in contemporary night-time economies (NTE) and beyond (Ibiza, ‘chill-out’ parties) and building on emergent theoretical concepts such ‘assemblage urbanism’ (Shaw 2014) and securitisation to contribute to our understandings of contemporary urban experiences.
+- To undertake sociological and interdisciplinary research on intoxication in contemporary night-time economies (NTE) and beyond (Ibiza, ‘chill-out’ parties, lockdown parties)

 - To critically analyse how alcohol/NPS/drug policy in the UK and beyond is produced and how policy shapes experiences ‘on the ground’.